Know what belongs where

 Keep available, sold, private collection and archived works separated without losing the full story.

-Use artwork records for story pages, QR labels, certificates and future collector communication.
+Use artworks for story pages, QR labels, certificates and future collector communication.

 The dashboard is designed for artists who want clarity, not complicated inventory software.